-The Social Enterprise Council of Canada (SECC) defines a “social enterprise” as a business owned by a nonprofit organization, that is directly involved in the selling of goods and services for the blended purpose of generating income and achieving social, cultural, and/or environmental aims.
-Social enterprises are one more tool for non-profits to use to meet their mission to contribute to healthy communities.
+The Social Enterprise Council of Canada (SECC) defines a social enterprise as a business owned by a nonprofit organization that is directly involved in the selling of goods and services for the blended purpose of generating income and achieving social, cultural, and/or environmental aims.
+Social enterprises are a tool for non-profits to use to meet their mission to contribute to healthy communities.

 SOCIAL ENTERPRISE FOR SOCIAL PROFIT

-In pursuit of this mission, we focus on the following priorities:
+In pursuit of our mission, YWCA Banff focuses on the following priorities:

-- Advancing the leadership of women and girls through leadership development, community awareness, training and advocacy.
+- Advancing the rights of women and girls through leadership development, community awareness, training and advocacy.